vaab/gitchangelog/README.rst

 ``gitchangelog`` is compatible Python 2 and Python 3.

-It should work on Linux/BSD/MacOSX and any feedback on Windows would be appreciated.
+It should work on Linux/BSD/MacOSX and any help with Windows compatibility would be appreciated.

 Please submit an issue if you encounter incompatibilies.